Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning.md

 The raw data comes in different problems with it, sometimes the features values are missed if the dataset is prepared manually.
 To overcome such missing value problem, one do the following,

-Drop the samples, if the dataset is big enough.\
+* Drop the samples, if the dataset is big enough.
-Perform Data Imputation to fillin the gaps of missing values.\
+* Perform Data Imputation to fillin the gaps of missing values.
-Few algorithms are robust to missing values.
+* Few algorithms are robust to missing values.

 **DATA IMPUTATION**

-One way to impute is to find the mean of the features and replace the missing values.(Careful if outliers are present)\
+* One way to impute is to find the mean of the features and replace the missing values.(Careful if outliers are present).
-Replace with value which is outside the range of features i.e. if feature x is [0, 1] then replace missing value with -1 or 2.
-It provides a distinct feature values for this sample alone.\
+* Replace with value which is outside the range of features i.e. if feature x is [0, 1] then replace missing value with -1 or 2.
+It provides a distinct feature values for this sample alone.
-Replace with value which is in middle of the range i.e. if feature x is [-1, 1] then replace missing value with 0.
+* Replace with value which is in middle of the range i.e. if feature x is [-1, 1] then replace missing value with 0.
 It makes algorithm to get less affected by 0.

 **SCALING** of a feature is an important task before building/applying a ML algorithm.